 James David Adams, Associate Professor of Pharmacology and Pharmaceutical Sciences, University of Southern California

-The Conversation under a Creative Commons license.
+This article is republished from The Conversation under a Creative Commons license.
 Read the original article.

 Due to the nature of independent content, VT cannot guarantee content validity.

 We ask you to Read Our Content Policy

 so a clear comprehension of VT's independent non-censored media is understood and given its proper place in the world of news, opinion and media.